-College Refund Policy - Tuition, fees, room, and meal plan charges are assessed over time each semester.
+College Refund Policy

+Tuition, fees, room, and meal plan charges are assessed over time each semester.
 Reductions in charges, or refunds if appropriate, will be processed automatically by the College based upon the date the student officially withdraws from the College.
 Students should have an understanding of college refund policy as it pertains to their situation.
 The College's refund policy is included in the Schedule of Classes each semester.
+See College Policy No. B-12, "Fee Refunds and Waivers" for additional guidance.